What Analysts say About Viavi Solutions Cmn (VIAV)?

-Viavi Solutions Cmn (NASDAQ:VIAV) shares traded up 1.14% during most recent session.
+Viavi Solutions Cmn (NASDAQ:VIAV) shares traded down -1.25% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $11.83 within the next 52-weeks.
 The mean target projections are based on 6 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.